Loveland Ski Area

 Loveland Ski Area is a ski area in the western United States, located near the town of Georgetown, Colorado.
 Located at the eastern portal of the Eisenhower Tunnel, Loveland is within the Arapahoe National Forest.
 It is one of the closest ski areas to the Denver metropolitan area and Front Range corridor, making it popular with locals.

+Loveland is one of only a handful of both independent, and family- owned, ski areas in operation.
 The company was long operated by Chet Upham of Mineral Wells, Texas, until his death in 2008, then by his widow Virginia Lee Upham until her death in 2015.
 The Upham family continues to own the ski area.

 Description

 The Loveland Ski Area is the combination of two separate areas—Loveland Basin and Loveland Valley.
 The two areas, formerly connected by a double chairlift, are now served by bus.
-The area is one of Colorado’s highest ski areas with a summit of 13010 ft and the second highest lift-served areas in North America at 12697 ft.
+The area is one of Colorado’s highest ski areas with a summit of 13010 ft and the third highest lift-served areas in North America at 12697 ft.
 The ski area takes its name from adjacent Loveland Pass, which separates it from the nearby Arapahoe Basin ski area, on the west side of the Divide via U.S. Route 6.

 The ski area is situated on the east side of the Eisenhower Tunnel, through which I-70 crosses the Continental Divide.
 Because of its lofty elevation, Loveland is typically one of the first ski areas to open; the earliest opening record on October 7, 2009.
 It also has the most "first" victories (five and one tie) in recent years.

 It is generally regarded as the closest major ski area open to the Denver market.
 Due to its lack of on-site lodging, Loveland often has shorter lift lines and less-expensive lift tickets, particularly midweek.